Storage Node

 Our 10-Tier System is designed to create a fair base for reward calculation and to provide a strong incentive to sustain a healthy ecosystem and network.
 Bad actors who attempt to game the system are prevented from receiving rewards, ensuring that node operators who act legitimately are treated fairly.
 At the same time, operators who take their role seriously and contribute to the stability and performance of the network are rewarded accordingly.

 Rather than relying on a single metric, the system evaluates multiple performance dimensions simultaneously.
 To qualify for a specific tier, a storage node must meet or exceed all defined minimum thresholds for that tier - not just a subset.
 This ensures that consistent, real-world performance determines reward eligibility.
+Committed storage is judged the same way: a large pledge is not, by itself, a way to reach a higher tier if it does not match what the node can credibly deliver.

 Tier 0 - Flagged